-Literary Classic: One selection must be one of the following literary
+Literary Classic: One selection may be one of the following literary

 classics adapted into a classic film.

-Graphic Novel: One selection must be a graphic novel adapted into a film.
+Graphic Novel: One selection may be a graphic novel adapted into a film.

 Possibilities may include the following:

-Silent Film: One selection must be a novel adapted as a silent film.
+Silent Film: One selection may be a novel adapted as a silent film.

 Open Choice: If time permits, one selection will be from this list of 65 books made into films.